 Preparation Check function of burners and the amount of fuel in the cylinders now connected.
-Increase amount of pilot flame (2-hose burners only).
+Increase a size of pilot light (2-hose burners only).
 Check envelope temperature.
 Verify availability of backup means of ignition.
-Other steps are the sa ame as for normal descent, with a more intense action to intiate and stop the descent.
+Other steps are the same as for normal descent, with a more intense action to intiate and stop the descent.